+- c.
+Service uses;

+- d.
+Offices;

-- Service uses; C. - Offices; d. - e.
-Banks and financial institutions: - f.
-Sports, health and fitness recreational uses; and, - Institutional facilities including community facilities and government services. g. - 12.9.2.6.
-The following uses are not permitted: - Retail stores and restaurants requiring individual premises in excess of 1,000 a. square metres; - b.
-Free-standing, single storey buildings containing retail uses, restaurants, bank and financial institutions, health and fitness uses, or commercial schools; - Drive-through facilities of any kind; C. - Gas bars/service stations, either stand alone or associated with any permitted use; d. and, - Any use that requires outdoor storage, excluding small scale sidewalk display areas for retail uses - 12.9.2.7.
+- e.
+Banks and financial institutions;

+- f.
+Sports, health and fitness recreational uses; and,

+- g.
+Institutional facilities including community facilities and government services.

+12.9.2.6.
+The following uses are not permitted:

+- a.
+Retail stores and restaurants requiring individual premises in excess of 1,000 square metres; - b.
+Free-standing, single storey buildings containing retail uses, restaurants, bank and financial institutions, health and fitness uses, or commercial schools; - c.
+Drive-through facilities of any kind; - d.
+Gas bars/service stations, either stand alone or associated with any permitted use; and, - e.
+Any use that requires outdoor storage, excluding small scale sidewalk display areas for retail uses - 12.9.2.7.
 The Low-Rise Mixed-Use designation applies to properties fronting Yonge Street within the boundaries of the Thornhill Heritage Conservation District, but which do not contain designated or listed heritage buildings.
 Within this designation, new low-rise, mixed-use development is encouraged. - 12.9.2.8.
-The following building types are permitted in the Low-Rise Mixed-Use area, pursuant to Section 9.2.3: - Townhouses: a. - b.
-Stacked Townhouses; - Low-Rise buildings; and, C. - Public and Private Institutional buildings. d. - 12.9.2.9.
-Notwithstanding policy 9.2.1.5, the maximum building height within the Low-Rise Mixed-Use designation shall be 5 storeys or 17.0 metres, subject to the following additional policies: - In all new development, the ground floor height shall be a minimum of 4.0 metres; a. - The maximum permitted height shall only be permitted adjacent to Yonge Street. b.
+The following building types are permitted in the Low-Rise Mixed-Use area, pursuant to Section 9.2.3: - a.
+Townhouses; - b.
+Stacked Townhouses; - c.
+Low-Rise buildings; and, - d.
+Public and Private Institutional buildings. - 12.9.2.9.
+Notwithstanding policy 9.2.1.5, the maximum building height within the Low-RiseMixed-Use designation shall be 5 storeys or 17.0 metres, subject to the following additional policies: - a.
+In all new development, the ground floor height shall be a minimum of 4.0 metres; - b.
+The maximum permitted height shall only be permitted adjacent to Yonge Street.

 Away from the Yonge Street frontage, building heights shall transition from the

 - maximum height to the heights of the surrounding residential fabric, in accordance with sub-policy d. below;

-- c.
-On sites that abut or include a listed or designated heritage building, the height of new buildings adjacent to the heritage building transition down to one storey above the height of the heritage building; and,
+- On sites that abut or include a listed or designated heritage building, the height of new buildings adjacent to the heritage building transition down to one storey above the height of the heritage building; and,

-- d.
-Appropriate building heights and height transition regulations will be established by the City through the rezoning process, in conformity with the policies of this Site Specific Policy and consistent with the Council endorsed Thornhill Yonge Street Study (2005).
+- Appropriate building heights and height transition regulations will be established by the City through the rezoning process, in conformity with the policies of this Site Specific Policy and consistent with the Council endorsed Thornhill Yonge Street Study (2005).

 - 12.9.2.10.
 Notwithstanding policy 12.9.2.9, within the Low-Rise Mixed-Use designation, a minimum height of 2.5 storeys, or 8.0 metres is required for all new development;

 - 12.9.2.11.
 Notwithstanding policy 9.2.1.6, the maximum net density shall be in the range of 1.5 or 2.0 Floor Space Index (F.S.I.)

 - 12.9.2.12.
 Notwithstanding the forgoing for the lands identified on Map 12.9.A as the Thornhill Public School the uses shall be limited to the following institutional uses:

-- a.
-Elementary public and separate schools;
+- Elementary public and separate schools;

 - b.
 Secondary schools;

-- c.
-Private schools;
+- Private schools: C.

 - d.
 Religious institutions;

 - e.
 Day-care centres;

 - f.
 Community centres;

-- g.
-Voluntary associations;
+- Voluntary associations; g.

 - h.
 Branch colleges;

 - i.
 Libraries;

 - j.
 Police stations; and,

-- k.
-Fire halls.
+- Fire halls. k.